CelliesProjects/aquacontrol32/README.md

 <br>That is because log files saved on FFat could reduce the lifetime of the flash memory.
 <br>Sensor logging can be enabled in the web interface.

 #### Known issues

 - The OneWire library that comes with the Arduino IDE does not work with esp32 MCUs.
 Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
+- If your controller has a problem after flashing (no Wifi or stuck/not properly booting) a reflash after a full flash erase will solve it almost always.
+<br>Backup your `default.aqu` in the file manager before erasing and upload it back to the controller after you flashed your controller.
+<br>Use this command to erase flash (FFat INCLUDED!) in Linux:
+<br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSB1 erase_flash`

 #### The test hardware: